Giacomini Wetlands

 Favorite plants on this trail: Salsify (Tragopogon porrifolius)

-An old white barn still stands at the edge of the upper grassland and provides a home for barn swallows and other birds and critters.
-A short walk from the barn, two park benches overlook Tomales Bay — a great place to rest and spot water birds, such as egrets, herons, and you may even see a bald eagle.
+An old white barn stands at the edge of the upper grassland and provides a home for barn swallows.
+A short walk from the barn, two pairs of park benches overlook Tomales Bay — a great place to rest and spot water birds such as egrets, herons, and possibly a bald eagle.

 Volunteer Opportunity: Point Reyes National Seashore